What’s coming soon to help you

 We’re busy developing materials to help support you through this important transition.

-In December, we’re publishing guidance for tranche 2 entities, including dedicated guidance for:
+From the end of January 2026, we’re publishing guidance for tranche 2 entities, including dedicated guidance for:

 - accountants